rhysd/yahoo-japanese-analysis/README.md

 #Yahoo Japanese Analysis Library

 This is Yahoo!
-Japan Text Analysis Wrapper for Ruby.
+Japan Text Analysis API Wrapper for Ruby.

 See below to get more info.